GEcaiIT/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

      students submit.
 Images are not visible in the body of the assignment in the courseware, and they are not included in the course data package.
    * You can allow students to upload an image, but you cannot require it.
-   * Students can only submit one image with a response.
+   * Students can only submit one image with each response.
    * All responses must contain text.
 Students cannot submit a response that contains only an image.